billra/billra.com/docs/colorcube/readme.md

 ## The Corner View: Flattened Isometric Projection

 The primary interface displays a flat, hexagonal shape composed of three interconnected rhombuses (diamonds).
 This layout uses a **flattened isometric view**, which is a specific 3D-to-2D geometric projection.
 Imagine looking at a physical 3D cube from a **corner view**, where the corner closest to the eye points directly forward, and the three visible faces slope away symmetrically.
-By flattening this specific perspective into a 2D plane without altering the spatial relationships, the three outer faces of the RGB cube can be mapped simultaneously without any distortion.
+By flattening this specific perspective into a 2D plane, the layout perfectly preserves the proportional relationships along the axes, allowing the three outer faces of the RGB cube to be mapped simultaneously without any distortion.

 When the control slider is set to `1` (or 100%), the interface strictly displays these three outer faces.
-In this state, every individual color point on the screen has at least one RGB channel (Red, Green, or Blue) maxed out at its highest possible hexadecimal value (`F` or 255).
+In this state, every individual color point on the screen has at least one RGB channel (Red, Green, or Blue) maxed out at its highest possible hexadecimal value (`F`, which translates to 255 in standard 6-digit hex).
 The shared central vertex where all three faces meet represents pure white (`#FFF`), which then blends outward toward the pure primary and secondary colors located at the far edges.

 ## The Intensity Slider and Color Rays

 The slider controls the overall intensity of the entire corner view via scalar multiplication.
 As the slider is adjusted downward, a mathematical scaling factor is applied simultaneously to every color visible on the faces.
 Geometrically, this action visualizes points traveling down an **intensity ray**.
 Within the 3D cube model, an intensity ray is a straight line originating from pure black (`#000`) at the hidden far corner and terminating at a specific pixel on one of the visible outer faces.

 Because this ray is perfectly straight, the proportional ratio of Red to Green to Blue remains perfectly constant anywhere along the line.
 Moving the slider